trycourier/courier-react-native/Docs/Inbox.md

 ## Default Inbox Example

+The default `CourierInbox` styles.

 <img width="894" alt="default-inbox" src="https://github.com/trycourier/courier-react-native/assets/6370613/e39a1f20-5636-48a9-9337-e1416fbb67bf">

 #### ⚠️ Important Android Requirement

-Because Courier Inbox uses your apps native styles as the default colors, you need to make sure your `styles.xml` theme parent extends `MaterialComponents`.
+Because Courier Inbox uses Android's Material theme and your app's styles as the default colors, you need to make sure your `styles.xml` theme parent extends `MaterialComponents`.

 In your `res/values/styles.xml` set the follow: